Statistical and Empirical Data

 A judicial composition with creditors is an in-court procedure during which the company is under the supervision of the judicial commissioner(s) (commissario giudiziale).
 Certain extraordinary transactions require court approval.

 A restructuring agreement is negotiated between the parties out of court, even if court confirmation is required in order to provide legal certainty through assessing the viability of the plan.

 Timelines and Milestones

-A judicial composition with creditors proceeding cannot last for more than nine months from the date of filing the petition.
-The competent court can extend this period for an additional period of two months, but only once.
-These time periods do not bind the courts.
+A judicial composition with creditors proceeding cannot last for more than 12 months from the date of filing the petition (Article 113, paragraph 2, CIC).

 Conversely, there is no time limit for restructuring agreements since their length depends on the negotiations with creditors.
 The in-court phase usually lasts for two or three months.

 The application for admission to a judicial composition with creditors must be submitted together with a list of names of creditors, with an indication of their claims and causes of pre-emption.
 The judicial commissioner shall then proceed to the verification of the list of creditors and debtors based on accounting entries submitted, making any necessary adjustments (Article 87, CIC).

 The application for the approval of a restructuring agreement must be submitted together with the same documentation, including a list of creditors (Article 57, CIC).